guardian/prbuilds/README.md

 1. GitHub webhook calls the lambda http endpoint
 2. The Lambda publishes the message from GitHub into an SQS Queue
-3. EC2 Instances running the Trousers script recieve the messages from the SQS Queue
+3. EC2 worker instances running the Trousers script recieve the messages from the SQS Queue
 4. Trousers runs an Ansible play to build, run and test the code associated with the PR

-The Queue-based architecture was chosen because it means the system can be scaled up from a single builde instance to many, and ensures that the workload persists if something goes wrong.
+The Queue-based architecture was chosen because it means the system can be scaled up from a single worker instance to many, and ensures that the workload persists if something goes wrong.

 ## Cloud Deployment